-3.2.2.6 Lacustrine Wetlands
+3.2.2.5 Lacustrine Wetlands

-Lacustrine systems are lentic water bodies that exceed 8 hectares in total area and that usually have a maximum depth of at least 2 meters.
-They have a greater maximum depth and greater area of open water than depressional wetlands or vernal pools or playas.
+Lacustrine systems are lentic water bodies that usually exceed 8 hectares in total area during the dry season and that usually have a maximum dry season depth of at least 2m.
+They are deeper and larger than depressional wetlands or vernal pools or playas.
 Some lacustrine systems are separated from estuarine or marine systems by barrier beaches, dunes, or other natural or artificial barriers that are occasionally but irregularly breached.
 Some of these coastal lacustrine systems are locally referred to as lagoons.
 Here they are regarded as lacustrine systems because they resemble other lacustrine systems based on CRAM attributes and metrics.

-3.2.2.7 Slope Wetlands
+3.2.2.6 Slope Wetlands